pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 The actually used path name of the connections file is shown in the :ref:`connection list command`.

-The connection definitions in the connections file are managed with the commands in the :ref:`connection command group`.
+The :term:`connection definition` definitions in the connections file are managed with the commands in the :ref:`connection command group`.

-.. index:: triple: --pdb; general options; pdb
+.. index:: triple: --warn; general options; warn

 .. _`--warn general option`: